-- 3.2 Entry Fee An entry fee of \$85 payable to CIAC must be mailed to the CIAC, 30 Realty Drive, Cheshire, CT 06410.
-If a school needs an invoice in order to pay its tournament fee, one can be downloaded by using the "Generate Tournament Invoice" link under the boys lacrosse options in the password-protected online eligibility center. - 3.3 To qualify for the CIAC boys lacrosse tournament, a team must play a minimum of TEN (10) games AGAINST VARSITY OPPONENTS and have a winning percentage of 40%. - 3.4 All varsity games against CIAC member schools and out-of-state games whose schools are members of their respective state association shall count for tournament qualification.
-Only the first two (2) games against an opponent during the regular season shall count toward CIAC tournament qualification. - 3.5 The CIAC disqualification rules shall prevail throughout the tournament for team players and coaches.
+- 3.2 Tournament Rosters Can be submitted on the Online Eligibility Center or the "submit scores/forms" option under the CIAC for Coaches menu at ciacsports.com.
+Rosters must be submitted by Friday, May 18, 2018. - 3.3 Entry Fee An entry fee of \$85, payable to CIAC, must be mailed to CIAC, 30 Realty Drive, Cheshire, CT 06410.
+If a school needs an invoice in order to pay its tournament fee, one can be downloaded by using the "Generate Tournament Invoice" link under the girls lacrosse options in the password-protected online eligibility center. - 3.4 To qualify for the CIAC tournament, a team must play a minimum of ten (10) varsity games and have a winning percentage of 40% or better against CIAC member teams or out-of-state schools who are members of their respective state association.
+If more than 16 teams qualify, a playdown round will occur. - 3.5 All varsity games against CIAC member schools and out-of-state games whose schools are members of their respective state association shall count for CIAC tournament qualification.
+Only the first two (2) games against an opponent during the regular season shall count toward CIAC tournament qualification. - 3.6 The USL disqualification rules and CIAC rules shall prevail throughout the tournament for team players and coaches.